 “He was showing signs of special talent, always that little bit better than his peers and wanting to be better still.
 My job was trying to protect and nurture that,” says Tigg, who would play Scott endless videos of Michael Phelps’ “technical brilliance” to show the Scottish youngster how he might catch his own wave.

 When Tigg took a job as regional coach and Scott needed a new swim home, the coach helped secure a scholarship to Strathallan School in Perth.
 They had a “good culture and a pretty ropey 25-yard pool”, says Tigg, who set some test-set programs for Scott to follow under the supervision of coach Elaine Johnston, who guided Scott for seven of his formative, development years.

 Tigg, at weekend camps and in holidays, and Johnston went out of their way to “create ways for me to race others in training”, including Scott versus a whole relay of people, each bringing a fresh speed challenge as he turned and tired lap after lap.
-In his later years at the school, when he was a league beyond the rest, Scott’s pace partner was the clock.
+In his later years at the school, when he was a league beyond the rest but still found challenge and camaraderie in those around him in Johnston’s program, Scott’s serious pace partner was the clock.

 “He was often working alone for 10-12 hours a week in the pool and was a little bit within himself,” Tigg recalls.
 “He often trained against the clock.
 I would give him a time to hit in sets and he’d do it.
 So I gave him another time 2sec faster on a 200 and he’d hit that, too.”